MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 "ipv4hint" or "ipv6hint" values {{svcparamkeys-iphints}} arrives, and one of those hints matches the address of an in-progress connection TCP connection, TLS should proceed on that connection using the provided ESNI keying material.

-If the SVCB record is not consistent with any active or in-progress connection, clients must then resolve the SvcDomainName in the SVCB response to the preferred A or AAAA adddress.
-If a client's DNS cache has valid A or AAAA records for the SvcDomainName, those SHOULD be used.
-Otherwise, clients MUST resolve SvcDomainName to according to the procedure in {{client-behavior}}.
+If the SVCB record is not consistent with any active or in-progress connection, clients must proceed as described in Step 3 of the procedure in {{client-behavior}}.

 A nonconforming recursive resolver might not return all the information required to use all the records in an SVCB response.
 If